By Brian Robinson.

-I had been watching him for three weeks solid.
-I knew exactly where to look, what bars, what hangouts.
-And I was going to chose the time and place.
+I had been watching him for three solid weeks.
+I knew exactly where to find him, what bars, what hangouts.
+And I was the one who going to chose the time and place.

 Bingo!
 There he was, sitting alone at the bar.

-I’d never had a problem attracting men; I knew what look; I knew what buttons to press.
+I’d never had a problem attracting men; I knew the look that draws them in; I knew what buttons to press.
 That was the least of my worries.
 But would he be in the mood for sex?
 That was the question.